 Start trellising your tomato plants when they’re under 2 feet tall and easier to manage.
 Larger plants become unruly and difficult to weave around the branches.
 You also run the risk of driving stakes into the roots of more established plants.

 Start with sturdy stakes at least 7 or 8 feet tall.
 I used 2×2 wooden stakes that I salvaged from other projects, but steel T-posts are ideal, especially if you’ll be weaving several plants in long rows.
 Place a stake between every two or three plants, and pound at least a foot into the ground (depending on how much wind your garden gets in the summer).

-Use a durable, weather-resistant twine that doesn’t stretch too much, such as tomato twine or synthetic baler twine.
+Use a durable, weather-resistant twine that doesn’t stretch too much, like tomato twine (a 3-ply jute works well) or synthetic baler twine.
 In a pinch, you can even use sisal or plain old cotton twine, but you may have to re-tighten the lines throughout the season if they start to sag.

 Starting about 8 inches above the ground, loop a length of twine around the first stake and weave the twine in and out between each plant.
 When you reach the last stake, loop the twine around the stake in a figure-8, making sure the twine grips the stake and the line is taut, but not pulling too tightly to damage your tomato stems.
 Continue weaving on the other side between each plant, back to the first stake, and tie off with a few knots.

 Since that probably sounded just as confusing as it was to write it, I’ll give you this nifty little drawing that I made.